dfst/deepforge/docs/deployment/dockerized.rst

 The :code:`<container id>` is the value returned from the original :code:`docker run` command.

+When running mongo in a docker container, it is important to mount an external volume (using the :code:`-v` flag) to be used for the actual data (otherwise the data will be lost when the container is stopped).

 Server
 ~~~~~~
 The DeepForge server can be started with